portlandcodeschool/jsi/syllabus.md

 * Participation in the community - we will ask you to hang out with your peers, meet people, and report back
 * Projects - we will help you design and build a portfolio web site where you can show off projects you work on

 We will keep records of your progress.
 Your records are private to you and your instructor.
-However, at the end of the session, employers ask us for recommendations &mdash; the names of particularly talented and hard-working students.
+However, at the end of the session, employers ask us for recommendations&mdash;the names of particularly talented and hard-working students.
 We use student scores and evaluations to identify students for these recommendations.

 We will check-in 1-on-1 with you every two weeks.
 You will get early notice if you need to step up your game in any particular area.
 After that, if in our judgment we think you still aren't able to complete the demands of the course and become a viable developer, we will discuss alternatives with you that may include termination of your contract with Portland Code School.
 For your part, if you feel you are not getting your money's worth, you can terminate your contract at any time.
 Check your student contract for details.

 Don't worry: every two weeks, you also get to evaluate *us*.
 Fair is fair, after all.
-We practice agile methods here which means we do regular retrospectives and make improvements.
+We practice agile methods here, which means we do regular retrospectives and make improvements.

 ## Student Effort

-This class is project and collaboration driven.
+This class is project- and collaboration-driven.
 Students are expected to keep pace with the group and invest extra time if they feel they are falling behind.
 Students should communicate with their peers and collaborate with them to schedule extra review time outside of class.
 They are expected to come prepared to build on top of the skills that they learned in prior days' classes or with appropriate questions to solidify their understanding.

 Group work will be emphasized throughout the course and it is important that students help each other keep to the same pace by extending help when concepts click more quickly and asking for help when required.